What you can do before, during, and after floods.

 During the floods…

-1. Flash floods occur in a short spate of time.
-As soon as they start, be quick, keep safe and ensure that children and elderly are safe by leaving the house to a higher ground.
+1. Flash floods occur in a short time.
+As soon as they start, be quick, keep safe, and ensure that children and the elderly are safe by leaving the house to higher ground.

-2. Turn off all electrical appliance, gas, heating and the like if there is a bit of time.
+2. Turn off all electrical appliances, gas, heating, and the like if there is a bit of time.